Quasisymmetric functions for nestohedra: The action of the antipode on

-The expansion of the lattice points enumerator $F(Q)$ in the fundamental basis and the action of the antipode on it is determined for a general class of generalized permutohedra in \cite[Theorem 9.2]{BJR}.
-We consider these formula for a special class of nestohedra.
+The action $F^{\ast}(Q)=S(F(Q))$ of the antipode $S$ of quasisymmetric functions on the lattice points enumerator $F(Q)$ is determined for a general class of generalized permutohedra in \cite[Theorem 9.2]{BJR}.
+We consider this formula for a special class of nestohedra.